 With the right phrases, you can deliver meaningful feedback that offers value to your developing leaders.
 You can highlight positive traits accurately and discuss shortcomings and areas needing improvement.
 However, delivering effective reviews requires more than just knowing the types of leadership evaluation comments to make.
 It is also essential to follow some specific best practices that may break from the norm if you’re more used to giving employee evaluations rather than evaluating managers and leaders.
 For more effective evaluations, start a 30-day free trial of eLeaP.

 Leadership Evaluation Best Practices

-As noted by Jay A. Conger and Robert M. Fulmer in Harvard Business Review, “While companies maintain meticulous lists of candidates who could at a moment’s notice step into the shoes of a key executive, an alarming number of newly minted leaders fail spectacularly, ill-prepared to do the jobs for which they supposedly have been groomed.”
-They go on to note a few such examples, including M. Douglas Ivestor of Coca-Cola, and Mattel’s Jill Barad.
+As noted by Jay A. Conger and Robert M. Fulmer in Harvard Business Review, “While companies maintain meticulous lists of candidates who could at a moment’s notice step into the shoes of a key executive, an alarming number of newly minted leaders fail spectacularly, are ill-prepared to do the jobs for which they supposedly have been groomed.”
+They go on to note a few such examples, including M. Douglas Ivestor of Coca-Cola and Mattel’s Jill Barad.